 I couldn’t wait to do it again.

 Since that spring day nearly 20 years ago, I’ve given many more public speeches in many different settings.
 Each time I come away from the experience with renewed energy and excitement.
-Each time my audience appreciates what I do.
 The whole process just feels natural.

 Singing, on the other hand?
 No, I can’t do it.
 I won’t do it.
 I am deathly afraid of singing in public.
 Even karaoke is too far outside my comfort zone.
 I’ve tried to over-come my fear, but each time I attempt to take the stage to sing even the simplest of tunes, my knees go weak and I start sweating like no other.
 I can’t explain it.
 I’ve had this fear since I was a little kid.

 I share these two experiences because I believe that we all have our own unique strengths (and weaknesses).
 Maybe you can’t speak in public, but you can sing—or do something else.
 You have your own area where you can be one of the best.
 One of the best in your community, your state, or even the nation.
 These talents come naturally, like breathing.
 Sure, you might have to work hard to develop your potential.
 But the raw talent itself is just a gift.
 You don’t know where it came from and you didn’t have to work for it.
 It was just there, part of you, from the beginning.

 If you’re lucky, you’ll find a career that really draws on your talent.
 Those who do so often become the leaders and innovators of their fields.
 They are the disrupters and the agents of change, whether or not the world ever recognizes them as such, and society as a whole benefits from their work.

 So how do you know if you’ve found your talent yet?
 How do you know if you’re really drawing on your unique talent at work?
 Honestly, you’ll probably just know, but if you’re not sure, ask yourself just two questions:

 1. Do you enjoy thinking about your work, even when you don’t have to?